kweronek/SOA/vitess/README.md

   --num_shards=2,1
 ```
 ### Example 2 (with shards)
-An example command to run the docker image is as follows :
+An example command to run the docker image is as follows:

 ```
 docker run --name=vttestserver \